How Aminder Dhaliwal leaped from Instagram to be showered with praise in the world of graphic novels

 “I really didn’t expect the way this book was going to be received,” said Dhaliwal, on a video call from her home in Los Angeles, close to her “day job” in the vast animation industry of California.
 She explained that Cyclopedia had been in the works for three years, and just happened to be released soon after President Joe Biden acknowledged from the White House that “too many Asian Americans have been walking up and down the streets and worrying…That’s been true throughout our history, but that has to change – because our silence is complicity.
 We cannot be complicit.
 We have to speak out.
 We have to act.”

 Dhaliwal pointed out that her previous book – the minimalist, hilarious Woman World was similarly published as though deliberately calibrated to the zeitgeist.
-That compilation, also carefully previewed on Instagram, is about an imagined world where men have gone extinct (it isn’t not an entirely fanciful scenario).
+That compilation, also carefully previewed on Instagram, is about an imagined world where men have gone extinct (it isn’t an entirely fanciful scenario).

 It hit the bookstores precisely as the #MeToo movement erupted all over the world, and garnered instantaneous approval as “a sly and devastating critique of patriarchy”.